TonyMeiDeveloper/ComputerAvailability/README.md

 For my case:
 I deployed this on AWS, specifically Linux Ubuntu Server.
 It is set up for the library I worked at.
+It works on Safari, Firefox, Internet Explorer browsers.
+I haven't tested on Opera and Google Chrome, but it should work.

 Requirements:
 Install these first: